 If you read the small print: “ONLY USE ON CAT” – first problem don’t use cat flea treatments on dogs and vice-versa.
 Using dog flea treatments on cats can cause serious illness and death.
 I bet a few owners have done this and found out the hard way.
 It is something that is very easy to do when pressed etc. More instructions: “Do not use on sick or convalescing cats, nursing queens or kittens under 12 weeks old”.
 The last bit seems particularly important.

-The spot-on flea treatment that I have contains an active ingredient called: d-limonene.
+The spot-on flea treatment that I used to have contained an active ingredient called: d-limonene.
 This is a chemical extracted from citrus rind.
 The chemical has a wide range of uses including, paint solids, cooling liquid, solvent. (src: floridachemical.com).

 The point is this.
 When used inappropriately these chemicals can sometimes harm or, on rare occasions, kill your cat and even when used as instructed they can kill (albeit very rarely) or cause illness (less rarely).
 Here are the figures from ASPCA on how flea treatments can kill or upset cats.
 The table compares percentage of cats who were affected negatively when the product was misapplied and applied correctly from all calls to ASPCA – note: these figures do not represent percentages from all cats receiving this treatment.
 They represent a breakdown of cats that became ill from the treatment.
 I don’t know the percentage of cats that become ill after being treated: